neb636/angular-reactive-primitives/projects/angular-reactive-primitives/src/lib/composables/general/use-throttled-signal/use-throttled-signal.doc.md

 # useThrottledSignal

 Creates a throttled signal from a source signal.
-Unlike debounce, throttle emits the first value immediately and then waits for the throttle period before emitting subsequent values.
+The initial value is set immediately when created, then subsequent updates are throttled to emit at most once per throttle period.
+Unlike debounce which waits for a "quiet period", throttle ensures updates happen at regular intervals during continuous activity.

 ## Usage